A Glass of Rage

 A Glass of Rage is a Brazilian drama movie made in 1999.
 It is the first feature film directed by Aluizio Abranches.
 The screenplay is based on the work of the Brazilian writer Raduan Nassar.

 It premiered at the Berlin International Film Festival and was positively received.
-It was also well-acclaimed in Brazil, thought it received some criticism with its explicit sex scenes.
+It was also well-acclaimed in Brazil, though it received some criticism with its explicit sex scenes.
 The movie was launched in many countries, such as Italy, where it remained on screen for a whole year.

 The film stars Júlia Lemmertz, Alexandre Borges, Marieta Severo, Ruth de Souza, and Lineu Dias as Júlia’s father.